The Electrical and Computer Engineering Program at Lafayette College is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Long-term objectives are developed such that graduates:

-EO3-Can apply their engineering education to solving a broad range of problems
+PEO3-Can apply their engineering education to solving a broad range of inter-/multi-disciplinary problems.

 The ECE curriculum is designed so that, upon graduation, students have:

-Enrollment and graduation data for the B.S. in Electrical and Computer Engineering program is available on the Lafayette Engineering Division website here.
+Five Year Enrollment and graduation data for the B.S. in Electrical and Computer Engineering program is available on the Lafayette Engineering Division website.